alexandrekaihara/lst2.0/README.md

 Verify if the controller and the switch can communicate successfully with each other.

 ### Enable connection to Internet
-To enable connection to Internet, the tool must create an interface from the container to the host.
-The IP parameter of "connectToInternet" can be any address that does not conflict with another already existing subnet on host and this address will be the default gateway for all the other nodes.
+To enable connection to the Internet, the tool must create an interface from the container to the host.
+The IP parameter of "connectToInternet" can be any address that does not conflict with another already existing subnet on the host and this address will be the default gateway for all the other nodes.

 ```
 s1.connectToInternet('10.0.0.5', 24)